You are currently viewing the docs for Dioxus 0.4.3 which is no longer maintained.

 }

-All other hooks and components the router provides can only be used as a descendant of a [Router] component.
+All other hooks and components the router provides can only be used as a descendant of a Router]

 If you head to your application's browser tab, you should now see the textWelcome to Dioxus Blog! when on the root URL (http://localhost:8080/).
-Ifyou enter a different path for the URL, nothing should be displayed.
+If

-This is because we told Dioxus Router to render the Home component only whenthe URL path is /.
+This is because we told Dioxus Router to render the Home component only when/.

 Fallback Route